mrpritt/RoboticALBP/README.md

 # Exact and heuristic methods for solving the robotic assembly line balancing problem

-This respository contains the instances used in Borba, Ritt, Miralles, [Exact and heuristic methods for solving the robotic assembly line balancing problem]().
+This respository contains the instances used in Borba, Ritt, Miralles, [Exact and heuristic methods for solving the robotic assembly line balancing problem, Eur.
+J. Oper.
+Res., 270(1):146-156, 2018](https://dx.doi.org/10.1016/j.ejor.2018.03.011).

 ## Abstract